Apply for a club premises certificate

 Apply to your local licensing authority - usually your local council's licensing team.
 Most councils accept online applications, but you can also apply by post.

 You need a detailed scale plan of your premises showing the areas where licensable activities will take place.
-Plans must be to scale: 1:100 for premises under 100 square metres, or 1:200 for larger premises.
+Plans must be at a scale of 1:100, unless the licensing authority has agreed a different scale with you in writing.
 Show entry and exit points, location of any CCTV, and areas where alcohol will be stored and sold.

 The operating schedule describes your proposed hours, the licensable activities you want to carry out, and the steps you will take to promote the four licensing objectives.
 Be specific - vague commitments may lead to objections or conditions being imposed.